-It serves as a forum for exchange of views and ideas among working scientists and theorists of science and it seeks to promote and disseminate the knowledge by publishing original research findings, review articles, analysis, case study, methods, research reports, case report, perspectives, algorithm, opinion and communications in the field of INTER-DISCIPLINARY sciences.
+Indian Journal of arts seeks to promote and disseminate the knowledge by publishing original research findings, review articles, case study, analysis, perspectives, appraisal and short communications in the field of arts.

 Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study’s validity, clarity) and its relevance to the journal’s scope.
 Decisions to edit and publish are not determined by the policies of governments or any other agencies outside of the journal itself.
 The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.